 Hon.
 Lorne Kusugak: Thank you, Mr. Speaker.
-Currently we have 140 units under memorandum of understanding from across the different departments.
+Currently we have 140 units under MOUs from across the different departments.
 Thank you, Mr. Speaker.

-Speaker: First supplementary, Mr. Lightstone.
+Speaker: Your first supplementary, Mr. Lightstone.

 Mr. Lightstone: Thank you, Mr. Speaker.
 It has been indicated in the past that the Nunavut Housing Corporation does not build staff housing units in Iqaluit because there is a viable private rental market.

-However, it also has stated that if supply does not meet the demand, Nunavut Housing Corporation will seek opportunities to build multi-unit buildings and staff housing units in Iqaluit and other larger communities.
+However, it also has stated that if the supply does not meet the demand, the NHC will seek opportunities to build multi-unit buildings and staff housing units in Iqaluit and other large communities.

-Mr. Speaker, looking at Canada Mortgage and Housing Corporation northern housing report, it has indicated that Iqaluit is under supplied with significantly higher demand of a limited supply which has resulted in a critically low, virtually non-existent vacancy rate in the rental marker.
-This is the fourth consecutive year that Iqaluit's vacancy rate in the rental market has been below one percent.
-The construction and leasing priorities are discussed and determined in consultation with Nunavut Housing Corporation and Human Resources.
+Mr. Speaker, looking at the CMHC's Northern Housing Report, it has indicated that Iqaluit is undersupplied with significantly higher demand of a limited supply which has resulted in a critically low, virtually non-existent vacancy rate in the rental market.
+This is the fourth consecutive year that Iqaluit's vacancy rate in the rental market has been below 1 percent.

-I would like to ask if this specific matter has come up in discussions and if not, will the minister commit so?
+The construction and leasing priorities are discussed and determined in consultation with the Nunavut Housing Corporation and Human Resources.
+I would like to ask if this specific matter has come up in discussions and, if not, will the minister commit so.
 Thank you, Mr. Speaker.